ilanschnell/bitarray/doc/reference.rst

    is found, such that sub_bitarray is contained within ``[start:stop]``.
    Return -1 when sub_bitarray is not found.

-   New in version 2.1.
+   New in version 2.1

-   New in version 2.9: add optional keyword argument ``right``.
+   New in version 2.9: add optional keyword argument ``right``

 ``frombytes(bytes, /)``
    Extend bitarray with raw bytes from a bytes-like object.
    Each added byte will add eight bits to the bitarray.

-   New in version 2.5.0: allow bytes-like argument.
+   New in version 2.5.0: allow bytes-like argument

 ``fromfile(f, n=-1, /)``